-The Company Secretary arranged for a 'Board Effectiveness Questionnaire' to be completed by each Board member and the findings were analysed by him in liaison with the Chairman.
-The questionnaire focused mainly upon the effectiveness of the Board during the period under review.
+The Company Secretary arranges for a 'Board Effectiveness Questionnaire' to be completed by each Board member and the findings are analysed by him in liaison with the Chairman.
+The questionnaire focuses mainly upon the effectiveness of the Board during the period under review.